-Become aware of your stressors and your emotional and physical reactions
+Become aware of your stress triggers and your emotional and physical reactions to these triggers

 - Determine what events distress you.
 What are you telling yourself about the meaning of these events?

 - Determine how your body responds to the stress.
-Do you become nervous or physically upset?
+Do you become nervous, anxious or physically upset?
 If so, in what specific ways?